Orientation Frequently Asked Questions

 Are there events for my parents at Orientation?

 Yes.
-Parent and Family Orientation runs concurrently to Student Orientation on Thursday, August 25th - Friday, August 26th.
+Parent and Family Orientation runs concurrently to Student Orientation on Wednesday and Thursday.
+You can see the full Parent and Family Orientation Schedule here.
 Parents and family members can learn more by visiting the Parents & Families page.

 Can my parents/family members register me for classes?